jonataa/changelog-bitbucket/README.md

 - Convert the JSON response to Objects Model
 - Generate the HTML Template from Objects Model
 - Support the Twig templates
+- Build as a CLI tool using Symfony Console
+- Print a HTML file with changelog informations
+- Order by descending order the Release date

 ## TO DO

-- Build as a CLI tool using Symfony Console
-- Output a HTML file with changelog informations
-- Import the Issue informations from JIRA API
 - Build .phar
+- Import the Issue informations from JIRA API using cURL tool